-- If the business owners enter a 'specified value' as part of the agreement, that value will apply for the period specified unless a new value is specified by the owners and recorded in a memorandum executed by them. - At any time but not later than every one to three years (as specified), the business owners can replace that specified value with a new one, by executing a memorandum. - 3.
+- If the business owners enter a 'Specified Value' as part of the agreement, that value will apply for the period specified unless a new value is specified by the owners and recorded in a memorandum executed by them. - At any time, but not later than every one to three years (as specified), the business owners can replace that Specified Value with a new one, by executing a memorandum. - 3.
 In all other cases a fair market value will have to be established by an appropriate third party at the time the purchase is to take place.

-The tax implications of an arrangement based on a specified value are covered at the end of this section.
+The tax implications of an arrangement based on a specified or fair value are covered at the end of this section.

-When a business owner dies, can the business, rather than the remaining co-owners, purchase the shares?
+When a business owner suffers a critical illness, can the business, rather than the remaining co-owners, purchase the interest?

-It is possible for a limited company to purchase the deceased's shares, provided this is not restricted or prohibited in the articles of association.
+It is possible for a limited company to purchase shares, provided this is not restricted or prohibited in the Articles of Association.
 Once purchased, the shares are then cancelled.

-A sale of shares to the issuing company will usually have some tax consequences for the personal representatives selling the shares.
+A sale of shares to the issuing company will usually have some tax consequences for the business owner selling the shares.
 A sale (and cancellation) is generally considered more complex to implement than a sale to the continuing owner(s) in their individual capacity.
 In view of this complexity, it is recommended that expert advice is sought before the 'corporate route' is adopted or discarded.